amazon-science/doc-mt-metrics/README.md

 ## Overview

-In this work we extend state-of-the-art learned metrics, namely [Prism](https://github.com/thompsonb/prism), [COMET](https://github.com/Unbabel/COMET),  [COMET-QE](https://github.com/Unbabel/COMET) and [BERTScore](https://github.com/Tiiiger/bert_score) to the document level.
+In this work we extend state-of-the-art Machine Translation metrics, namely [Prism](https://github.com/thompsonb/prism), [COMET](https://github.com/Unbabel/COMET),  [COMET-QE](https://github.com/Unbabel/COMET) and [BERTScore](https://github.com/Tiiiger/bert_score) to the document level.
 Our approach is _embarassingly simple_: instead of encoding only the hypothesis and reference we also encode the previous reference sentences as context.
 We still compute the metric score at the sentence level but also attend to previous context.

 ![image](https://user-images.githubusercontent.com/30960204/202912888-9712b74b-e726-4450-a663-16bfc4cf0781.png)